leofracca/mask_clock/README.md

    - First you can turn on the switch when you start using the mask

-   - Then, when you stop using the mask you can turn off the switch and Mask Clock automatically calculate the elapsed time
+   - Then, when you stop using the mask you can turn off the switch and Mask Clock automatically calculates the elapsed time

 2. The manual way